Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

 Nearby

-Facilities at the Dolmabahce Palace
+accessibility at Dolmabahce Palace

 • Cafe: The Dolmabahce Palace has a cafe near its border.
 You can enjoy refreshments and Turkish delicacies while taking in the views of the Bosphorus Strait,